European, Canadian regulators to do own review of Boeing jet

 “When that software change is ready, which is a number of weeks, we will in Canada — even if it is certified by the FAA — we will do our own certification,” he said.

 Other countries could also conduct their own analysis of how much pilot training should be required on the Max.
 Ky noted that one Lion Air crew correctly disabled the plane’s malfunctioning flight-control system, but not the crew on the next flight, which crashed.
-He said pilots under stress might have forgotten details of a bulletin Boeing issued in November, reminding pilots about that procedure.
+He said pilots under stress might have forgotten details of a bulletin Boeing issued in November that reminded pilots about that procedure.

 The FAA’s handling of issues around the Max jet have damaged its standing among other aviation regulators, said James Hall, former chairman of the National Transportation Safety Board.